Voigtländer Nokton Vintage Line 28mm f/1.5 and Fujifilm X-Pro2

 Zone Focusing

-I started my session using the OVF (optical viewfinder) on my X-Pro2 wanting to mimic the Leica M experience with a clear optical viewfinder.
+I started my session using the OVF (optical viewfinder) on my X-Pro2 to mimic the Leica M experience with a clear optical viewfinder.

 After a while, I switched to the EVF (electronic viewfinder) and experimented at different f-stops, from wide open to about f/5.6.
 I found it relatively easy to focus with the EVF, even without focus peaking, and at the end of the day, this would be my preferred method when using the X-Pro2 with the Nokton 28mm.